 Highway Code changes to improve safety

-From 29 January 2022, there will be some changes to The Highway Code.
+There has been some changes to the Highway Code from 29 January 2022.
 They are introduced to improve safety for people walking, cycling and horse riding.
 Every road user still has a responsibility to keep themselves and each other safe, and the changes mean being ready to give priority, leave space and be considerate of others.

 In summary, regardless of your method of transport, a new system of order for road users has been introduced to ensure those who can do the greatest harm have the greatest responsibility to reduce the danger or threat they may be to others.